johnmcraig/Azure-image-gallery/README.md

 # Simple-Image-Gallery
 ## A Web App that you can uplaod images!
 An image gallery as a web application using ASP.Net Core 2.0 that connects to an Azure storage blob, where all uploaded images are saved.
-Images can have titles that can be edited or have the entire image deleted from the database.
+Images have full CRUD functionality.

 ## Setup and Download